 You should think of sheet pans as being inexpensive and replaceable.
 Because no matter how much you spend, you're going to want to replace them every 3-5 years.

 The only real requirement we think is essential is that they be stainless steel.
 Stainless is the safest and most durable material.
-You don't want aluminum because it can react with food (and is a potential health hazard).
+You don't want aluminum because it can react with food (and by some accounts is a potential health hazard).
 You don't want nonstick because it will wear out too quickly.
-You don't want glass because you're going to pay too much for it (unless you're buying it for other bakeware purposes as well).

-Sheet pans should be a standard size, as well.
-Most large home-use sheet pans are actually half sheet pans, and are approximately 13x18 inches; quarter sheet pans, also useful for a ton of things (though not large enough for sheet pan dinners), are 13x9 inches.
+Sheet pans should be a standard size, as well, so it's easy to find racks that fit them (such as for oven bacon).
+Most large home-use sheet pans are actually half sheet pans, and are 13x18 inches; quarter sheet pans, also useful for a ton of things (though not large enough for most sheet pan dinners), are 13x9 inches.

 How Much Should You Spend on a Sheet Pan?

-You may want to get one with a rack included--the option linked to above is the cheapest we've seen on Amazon--or you may want to buy a rack separately.
+You may want to get one with a rack included--the option we linked to above is the cheapest we've seen on Amazon--or, you may want to buy a rack separately.
 Both are good options.